artur-gramacki/esd-mp/README.md

 2. Python scripts for deep learning tasks.
 All the required scripts are stored in the [deep_learning](https://github.com/artur-gramacki/esd-mp/tree/main/deep_learning) directory.

-3. Some Supplementary Materials are in the [supplementary_materials](https://github.com/artur-gramacki/esd-mp/tree/main/supplementary_materials) folder
+3. Some Supplementary Materials are in the [supplementary_materials](https://github.com/artur-gramacki/esd-mp/tree/main/supplementary_materials) folder.

 In case of problems, the authors declare the necessary help for potential researchers.